 The provision of park and open space planning data and related technical assistance is an ongoing activity.
 An example of technical assistance is the detailed evaluation of the natural and recreational values of park and open space lands considered for sale or other disposition by Milwaukee County; two to four such evaluations are completed in a typical year.
-Also in 2005, the Commission continued work on a park and open space plan for Milwaukee County.
+Also in 2006, the Commission is expected to complete work on a park and open space plan for Milwaukee County.